 Well known, and often compared to many competitor’s, for their Hosted PBX offerings, RingCentral has also broken into the call center software market.
 Following their tradition in other industries, RingCentral makes it very easy to quickly understand the plans and pricing structure available.

 While the pricing, service, deployment and cloud network is handled by RingCentral themselves, the software is actually powered by InContact, one of the larger names in the call center space.
 So RingCentral actually provides the best of both worlds, industry leading software with a robust network, and easy to understand pricing with three different sized plans.

-RingCentral even goes as far as to advertise their transparent pricing right on their website, and ranges between $99.99 for a basic small business plan, up to $179.99 for the high end Enterprise level service.
+RingCentral pricing is fully transparent and listend right on their website, and ranges between $99.99 for a basic small business plan, up to $179.99 for the high end Enterprise level service.
 The added benefit of RingCentral’s pricing structure is the more agents your team has, the lower the cost.
 While a basic plan for 1 agent will charge $99.99 a month, the same plan with up to 999 agents will drop the cost down to $84.99 per agent, per month when billed annually (or $89.99 when billed monthly).

 RingCentral also goes above and beyond by offering not only the great features necessary for a call center, but even multiple channels of communication to run a full out contact center if necessary – including voice, email, webchat, fax, and even SMS.
 These extra benefits don’t come into play until you subscribe to the mid level Advanced plan, but at $119.99 a month per user, it shouldn’t be breaking the bank.

 - While RingCentral would be a solid choice for almost any size business looking for an all-encompassing solution, their pricing structure makes a lot of sense for larger sized companies, as the price goes down the more seats you purchase.